nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 - `Parser`: interprets the user input into different commands
 - `Recipe`: main entrypoint of the program.
 - `Exception`: exceptions thrown by the program.

-#### Software running flow:   Choose between this or the below

-Upon start, Recipeditor will check load or create saves.

-During software run, it will repeat iterations of reading and executing commands.
-In each iteration,raw user inputs are read from CLI.
-They will be interpreted into commands for the software to execute.
-Each execution will either write or read the list of recipes depending on the command.
-Finally, the result of current iteration is reflected to the user.

-Termination of software purges all temporary data, while saved changes can be loaded from saves upon next software launch.

 #### Happy user workflow